28 June - 02 July 2019: Come back to the mountain for Aiglon's 70th. Book your tickets today!

 He also discovered that Patrick’s scholarship was initially funded by AEA Investors, owing to the fact that the alumnus who lost his life on Mount Kenya was an employee of the company, Seba Calleri-Zavanelli.
 Furthermore, Nick realised that his cousin Alex, who works at AEA, happened to be Seba’s friend and colleague, but only became aware of this fact upon reading the news story on the Aiglon website about the unveiling of the SEBA plaque on Aiglon's campus and AEA’s CEO John Garcia's involvement.

 Nick wrote to his cousin Alex Hoffman: "I thought you and your colleagues at AEA would like to know that I can think of no student I have ever met who is more deserving of the educational opportunities provided by a school like Aiglon, and which would be entirely impossible without the generous financial support from Seba's family and friends, following the inspirational donation by AEA.
 Incredibly smart, hard-working, generous and humble - he will most definitely go very far."

 This story of coincidences was passed along by Nick's cousin to the Zavanelli family on what happened to be the eve of Seba's birthday, last 14th of August.
 Seba's sister, Carlotta, responded, "It's very moving to read Nick's perspective on Patrick and that, fourteen years on, Seba's legacy is providing opportunities to children who may not have them otherwise.”

 Donations to The SebaCZ Scholarship Fund will be received with gratitude.
-Please refer to SebaCZ in your bank transfer or the appropriate payment form.
+Click here for information on ways to give.

 For further enquiries please email [email protected] .